 (PAN; Periarteritis Nodosa)

-- Age: 40 to 60 year olds (although it can occur at any age, it occurs most often in one’s 40s or 50s)
+- Age: 40 to 60 years old, although it can occur at any age

 - Hepatitis B or hepatitis C infection